 The Pro plan costs $7.25 per month on the monthly plan.
 To get options:

 - 10 GB storage per member

-- Group calls up to 15 people with screen sharing options
+- Group calls with up to 50 people with screen-sharing options

 - Priority support

 The Business plan costs $12.50 per month per user.
 In addition to all the Pro features, it includes:

 - Data exports of all messages